 At Darrow, learning is hands-on, minds-on work.

-In classrooms, students participate in energized dialogue and spirited debate about classic areas of study including English, the arts, history, math and science, and world languages.
+In classrooms, our students solve equations, write essays, and, yes, take tests.
+They also participate in energized dialogue and spirited debate about classic areas of study including English, the arts, history, math and science, and world languages.
+Colleges today are seeking graduates who are problem-solvers, project managers, and independent thinkers.
+These are lifelong skills that Darrow teaches from day one.

 Across our campus, they learn through hands-on experiments, artistic and athletic pursuits, environmental practices, and service projects that bring their education to life through hard work that’s meaningful and fun.